 The A’s were in the midst of an AL-record seven consecutive seasons in last place, and though they finished in the cellar again in 1918, the 32-year-old Gardner proved that he wasn’t washed up by batting .285.
 Though the Red Sox won another World Series, they missed Larry’s presence.
 “Gardner’s absence last year almost cost the Red Sox the world’s championship,” wrote a Boston reporter.
 “The Sox tried out more than a dozen third sackers in an attempt to fill his shoes.”

 In 1920 Gardner did even better, batting .310 with a team-leading 118 RBIs to help Cleveland finish on top of the American League.
-It had taken 42 years; of the 11 cities with major-league franchises, Cleveland was the 10th to win a pennant.
+It had taken 42 years; of the 11 cities with major-league franchises, Cleveland was the 9th to win a pennant in the 20th century.
 Larry’s leadership proved instrumental.
 When shortstop Ray Chapman was killed by a pitched ball in August, 21-year-old Joe Sewell was called up from the minors in the middle of a tight pennant race.
 Sewell, who had played very little shortstop, was extremely nervous.
 “Larry Gardner helped me a lot,” he remembered.
 “He talked to me all the time when we were in the field, trying to steady me.”
 The rookie batted .329 down the stretch, the start of a Hall of Fame career.

 Cleveland went on to win the 1920 World Series, and on a road trip to Washington during the 1921 season the Indians attended a White House reception to receive congratulations from President Warren Harding, who was from Ohio.
 When it was Gardner’s turn to shake hands with the President, Harding said, “I know you are a good player, young man, because way back in the early ’80s I knew a player by that name.
 He was with Cleveland in the old National League and was a mighty good man.”
 Gardner drew a laugh when he said, “That was just about the time I was breaking in.”
 Though 35, Larry had his best season ever in 1921.
 He established career highs for batting average (.319), runs (101), hits (187), doubles (32), and RBIs (120).